 Workability describes the consistence/firmness and ability with which the concrete flows [1].
-The workable state of concrete depends on various factors like water/cement ratio, nature of aggregates, content of binder, presence of mineral admixtures, environmental factors etc. For past decades, various industrial bi-products like Fly ash (FA), GCBA, Blast furnace slag (BFS), Silica fume (SF) have been successfully incorporated as fractional substitution of PC [2-5].
-The utilization of FA as adopted worldwide recognition as alternate material of PC due to its physical (size/fineness) as well as its chemical behaviour (pozzolanic nature) [6-7].
-Apart from FA, CBA is primary bi-product of coal thermal power plant which is normally un-utilised and has not been used in any form but rather dumped in the nearby vicinity.
+The workable state of concrete depends on various factors like water/cement ratio, nature of aggregates, content of binder, presence of mineral admixtures, environmental factors etc. For past decades, various industrial bi-products like Fly ash (FA), Ground Coal Bottom Ash (GCBA), Blast furnace slag (BFS), Silica fume (SF) have been successfully incorporated as fractional substitution of PC [2-5].
+The utilization of FA has adopted worldwide recognition as alternate material of Portland Cement (PC) due to its physical (size/fineness) as well as its chemical behaviour (pozzolanic nature) [6-7].
+Apart from FA, Coal Bottom Ash (CBA) is primary bi-product of coal thermal power plant which is normally un-utilised and has not been used in any form but rather dumped in the nearby vicinity.
 Coal bottom ash has potential to utilize as an alternate constituent in manufacturing of concrete due to its identical gradation with fine aggregates.
 Likewise, CBA after grinding results in comparable gradation of FA and hence can be used as a substituent material of PC to some extent.
 Earlier investigations revealed that substitution of constituents with by-products affect the workable nature of concrete.
-For example, CBA used as replacement of NFA from 0% to 100% has considerably decreased the consistency of the concrete, while its effects seemed to be marginal for lower substitution levels (up to 30%) [6].
+For example, CBA used as replacement of natural fine aggregates (NFA) from 0% to 100% has considerably decreased the consistency of the concrete, while its effects seemed to be marginal for lower substitution levels (up to 30%) [6].
 Likewise the workability has been affected in case of concrete made with GCBA as replacement of PC.